Skip to content

 Terminal window

-claude mcp add alumnium --env OPENAI_API_KEY=... -- uvx --from alumnium alumnium-mcp
+claude mcp add alumnium --env OPENAI_API_KEY=... -- uvx alumnium mcp

 Terminal window

-codex mcp add alumnium --env OPENAI_API_KEY=... -- uvx --from alumnium alumnium-mcp
+codex mcp add alumnium --env OPENAI_API_KEY=... -- uvx alumnium mcp

-Add the the following to mcp.json:
+Add the following to mcp.json:

 {